rashadrussell/ProfileBox/README.md

 2.)
 Bubble box does not expand if content gets too big.
 3.)
 If any member other than the first one is clicked, undefined will be returned on the bubble.
 4.)
-When hovering over the members, the pointer should turn into a glove as though it was a link
+When hovering over the members, the pointer should turn into a glove as though it was a link 5.)
+The bubble does not directly center to the page based on screen resolution.